Eye Matter Logo

 3. DON’T show favouritism.

-4. DON’T form a relationship with a child, young person or vulnerable adult that is an abuse of trust;
+4. DON’T form a relationship with a young person or vulnerable adult that is an abuse of trust;

 2: Other People’s Behaviour